 Decode a song

 Music impacts our brains in wonderful and fresh ways.
-I’m not particularly musical but I appreciate the creation process.
+I’m not particularly musical but I appreciate the creative process.
 Pick any song that interests you and dig into the rhythm and lyrics.

 You can google it to see if there is anything available from the creator.
 If not, try reaching out on Twitter.